0lmi/devops-training/linux/nikita/sshtasks.md

 ```
 - In the last step it will ask for you to create a *passphrase*, for your own security make it **strong** not ~~simple~~

->**NOTE**
->Better to not save the passphrase in any of the .txt files or the paper list.
+Better to not save the passphrase in any of the .txt files or the paper list.
 Form it on other device like usb-flash.
 That provide to you full security of your data.

 ### 3. Cheack if the ssh-agent running correctly